powenyao/powenyao.github.io/_portfolio/portfolio-Arkology.md

 As I had to return to my home country to serve the mandatory military service, we did not end up publishing our work at the time.
-Nonetheless, many of these concepts incorporated and continued in [XROS UI](../_portfolio/portfolio-XROSSUI.md)
+Nonetheless, many of these concepts are incorporated and continued in [XROSS UI](/portfolio/portfolio-XROSSUI)

 <b>Customizable User Interface</b>
-<br>User Interfaces that allow user to modify based on their preference.
+<br>CUIs are User Interfaces that allow users to modify the settings based on their preferences.

 Example